marcelors27/purchase-service/README.md

 ## Running the API locally

-1. Ensure PostgreSQL is available and the configured connection string is valid.
+1. Ensure PostgreSQL is available (run `docker compose up db` or point to an existing instance) and confirm the connection string in `appsettings.Local.json`/environment variables.
-2. Restore and build the solution:
+2. Restore dependencies and build:
    ```bash
    dotnet build
    ```
-3. Run the API:
+3. Start the API (schema migrations run automatically at startup):
    ```bash
    dotnet run --project src/PurchaseService.Api
    ```
-4. The API listens on `http://localhost:8080` inside the Docker container and the default Kestrel port when run locally.
-Use the included HTTP file `src/PurchaseService.Api/PurchaseService.Api.http` or tools such as `curl` to exercise the endpoints.
+4. The API listens on `http://localhost:8080` when containerized and the ASP.NET Core default port (usually `http://localhost:5000`) when run directly.
+Use `src/PurchaseService.Api/PurchaseService.Api.http` or the `curl` examples above to verify.

 ## Docker Compose